HITECHCRIME/HC_S35_Upclick/README.md

 Include a spitrap!

 [VERSE 1]
-Second pass reckon swerving round triple
-Feelin' thrill like I'm living a life
+(It's a) second pass - reckon swerving round triple - Feelin' thrill - like I'm living a life
 Click click click shot up to social spheres
 Mind goes alight, mind goes alight.
-Total blinds, share share share
+Total blinds, share share share share
-I'm not alone yet feeling' scared routing signals from end to end fake windows only friends wishing the upclick would end x x
+I'm not alone yet feeling' scared routing signals from end to end fake windows (your) only friends

+when will it end, i don't care once your reach regular your reign will be done

+wishing the upclick would end
+x
+x